MicrosoftDocs/entra-docs/docs/identity-platform/signing-key-rollover.md

 This approach ensures that the system always uses the most up-to-date and valid configuration data, while gracefully handling errors and avoiding redundant operations.

 The .NET implementation of this algorithm is available from [BaseConfigurationManager](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/blob/dev/src/Microsoft.IdentityModel.Tokens/BaseConfigurationManager.cs).
 It's subject to change based on resilience and security evaluations.
+See also an explanation [here](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/signing-key-rollover)

 #### KeyRefresh procedure (pseudo code):
 This procedure uses a global (lastSuccessfulRefreshTime timestamp) to prevent conditions that refresh keys too often.